nbrenwald/practice/README.md

 practice
 ========

-This repositroy holds code created whilst going through th book "Cracking the Coding Interview"
+I have recently been going through the book  "Cracking the Coding Interview".
+This repository contains my solutions (written in java).
+To test out, simply clone and run mvn test.